Lab-RoCoCo-Sapienza/RoCoCo-Lounge/docs/source/usage.rst

   - **Training Servers**: These servers can be booked for time-slots in the range of days (maximum 5 straight days).
 You can use these machines to launch extensive training sessions and experiments.
 These machines should always run at maximum computational overload.
 No proofing should be performed on these machines.
 If by the end of the reservation, no other user has booked the machine, you can extend your reservation for additional (maximum) 5 days.

+  - **Note**: If by the end of the reservation of a Training Server, there are no other reservations, you can reserve it for additional
+      (maximum) 5 days.
+You can repeat this process until another user books the machine.

 - **Docker Policy**: It is mandatory to use a Docker container to run your code to ensure maximum virtualization of the resources.

 - **Venv Policy**: No virtual environments are allowed on the servers natively, i.e., conda or python venv.
 You can use them inside your Docker container.